mafairnet/srsd/README.md

 Start the daemon by running `srsd`.

 By default, srsd will look for a configuration file named srsd.json in the current directory and open a socket named srsd.sock in the current directory.
+The socket will be created with access permissions set to 0770.
 To specify different configuration file and socket locations, use the `-config-file` and `-socket-path` options respectively.
+To specify different access permissions use the `-socket-access` option.
 For example:

 ```
-srsd -config-file /etc/srsd.conf -socket-path /run/srsd/srsd.sock
+srsd -config-file /etc/srsd.conf -socket-path /run/srsd/srsd.sock -socket-access 0777
 ```

 The process will remain running in the foreground when started.
 To terminate